ABBA Museum & Pop House in Stockholm, Sweden

 After the Eurovision exhibition, we headed to the centerpiece museum, ABBA The Museum.

-Here I must admit that ABBA is not my cup of tea.
+Here, I must admit that ABBA is not my cup of tea.
 I appreciate their talent, but they didn’t create music that I would ever seek out.
-That said, ABBA The Museum is an interesting experience even if you’re not a fan of the group.
+That said, ABBA The Museum is an exciting experience, even if you’re not a fan of the group.
 There’s a wealth of memorabilia to check out, along with all of the details of their history.
 Each area features different recreations of famous locations for the band, from studios to offices to vacation houses.

 Even more impressively, the entire museum is very interactive.
-You can listen to music, watch videos, mix music that you can download later, and even perform yourself.
-One of the coolest parts was a hologram stage where you can actually stand and perform with the band.
+You can listen to music, watch videos, mix music you can download later, and even perform yourself.
+One of the coolest parts was a hologram stage where you could actually stand and perform with the band.

 There is a gift shop, of course.